MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

 When a linked item is copied on the Exchange side, by default server-side sync will ignore the copy action to avoid duplicate information in Dynamics 365.
 This applies to all tables.

-If you want bring in duplicate items in Dynamics 365, then you need to disable [orgdborgsetting](OrgDbOrgSettings.md) *IgnoreCopiedItemsInSSSForMailbox*.
+If you want to bring in duplicate items in Dynamics 365, then you need to disable [orgdborgsetting](OrgDbOrgSettings.md) *IgnoreCopiedItemsInSSSForMailbox*.
 This setting is **On** by default.
 For mor information, see [OrgDbOrgSettings documentation](OrgDbOrgSettings.md).

 ## Enable appointment attachment synchronization with Outlook or Exchange

 This section applies to message synchronization done through Microsoft Dynamics 365 for Outlook or server-side synchronization.
 More information: [Integrate your email system](/integrate-synchronize-your-email-system.md)

 Users can attach documents, pictures, recordings, etc. to the appointments they create in the Dynamics 365 apps or Dynamics 365 App for Outlook.
 By default, appointment attachment synchronization is disabled.
-Follow these step to enable it:
+Follow these steps to enable it:

 1. Go to **Settings** > **Administration**.